evashort/homophone/README.md

 vastly more complex.
 Just choose an arbitrary pronunciation for each word and tweak those choices manually if they produce bad results.

-The reason my code doesn't produce a list of multiple pronunciations is that there are an exponential number of them, and not generating all of them is an important optimization.
+The reason my code doesn't produce a list of multiple homophones is that there are an exponential number of them, and not generating all of them is an important optimization.
 For example, consider the sentence "see your packet".
 Here are some possible results:
 1. see your packet